rparak/URScript_Examples/README.md

 This application can be used as a demonstration for beginners, kids, etc. to show how easy it is to program a collaborative robot.

-The program was tested with Universal Robots UR10e robot and Robotiq gripper (on the latest version of URSim).
+The program was tested with Universal Robots UR10e robot and Robotiq gripper (on the latest version of UR Polyscope).

 **Universal Robots UR10e:**
 <p align="center">